 Employee engagement should be considered of great eminence at every stage of a business.
 The zeal to achieve real change needs to come from the top of the pyramid and hence the engagement levels of an organization’s employees cannot be entirely the concern of middle managers.
 Senior executives and officers need to recognize what employee engagement is and why is it so significant.
-They need to make measurements and improvements keeping on that front, since doing so brings considerable rewards.
+They need to make measurements, improvements, and boost employee engagement using some employee engagement methods, since doing so brings considerable rewards.

 You’ll attract the employees you need if you can explain why your mission is compelling; not why is it important in general, but why you’re doing something essential that no one else is going to get done.

 To begin with, it’s important to establish exactly what engagement stands for.
 Employee satisfaction is often quantified, but employees can be delighted at their jobs without really putting confidence in their roles.
-Many business leaders try to improve workplace satisfaction without trying to affect engagement.
+Many business leaders try to improve employee engagement without trying to boost employee engagement.
 For obvious reasons, introducing a game room would make your employees happier, but does it ensure that they are more likely to stay with you, or care about the organization?
 Not necessarily.
 Most employees aren’t engaged, even in a happy workplace— estimated that global engagement levels are just 15% across the organizations on a global scale.

 Engaged employees tend to work more diligently, stick around longer, and get you more satisfied customers.
 After all, the way your employees feel is the way your customers will feel.

 Among the many perks of an engaged workforce, some of the most significant are better retention, productivity, efficiency, and customer evaluation and feedback.
-While assessing employee engagement can be a tricky business, since it is a far more qualitative measure, these hard figures make it easier to see the effects that employee engagement can have.
+While assessing employee engagement can be a tricky business, since it is a far more qualitative measure, these hard figures make it easier to see the effects that increase in staff engagement can have.

 What do engaged employees look like?
 They’re the ones who take the extra mile without being asked.
 They take their time in an exchange with a customer even if they’re about to get done with their shift.
 They’re passionate about their work and more productive for it.